In silico clinical trials: Aim

-In-silico clinical trials in radiology
+In radiology

 One relatively well-developed field of in-silico clinical trials is radiology, where the entire imaging process is digitized.
 The development has accelerated in recent years following the growth of computer capacity and more advanced simulation models, and is now at the point that virtual platforms are gaining acceptance by regulatory bodies as a complement to conventional clinical trials for new product introductions.

 A complete framework for in-silico clinical trials in radiology needs to include the following three components: 1) A realistic patient population, which is computer simulated using software phantoms; 2) The simulated response of the imaging system; 3) Image evaluation in a systematic way by human or model observers.

 Computational phantoms for imaging in-silico trials require a high degree of realism because images will be produced and evaluated.
 To date, the most realistic whole-body phantoms are so-called boundary representation (BREP) phantoms, which are surface representations of segmented 3D patient data (MRI or CT).
 The fitted surfaces allow for modelling anatomical changes or motion in addition to realistic anatomy.
 Existing models for generating intra-organ structures are based on mathematical modelling, patient images, or generative adversarial network (GAN) modelling of patient images.
 Models of pathologies are important for simulating clinical applications targeted on specific diseases.
 State-of-the-art models are based on segmented lesions with enhancements for structures above the resolution limit of the imaging system using digital pathology or physiological growth models.
 GAN models have been used to simulate disease as well.
 In addition to the above, models have been developed for organ and patient motion, blood flow and contrast agent perfusion.

 The response of the imaging system is generally simulated with Monte-Carlo or raytracing system models, benchmarked to measurements on physical phantoms.
 Medical imaging has a long history of system simulation for technology development and proprietary as well as public-domain models exist for a wide range of imaging systems.

 The final step of an imaging in-silico trial is evaluation and interpretation of the generated images in a systematic way.
 The images can be evaluated by humans in ways similar to a conventional clinical trial, but for an in-silico trial to be really effective, image interpretation as well needs to be automized.
 For detection and quantification tasks, so-called observer models have been thoroughly studied and validated against human observers, and a range of spatial-domain models exist in the literature.
 Image interpretation based on deep learning and artificial intelligence (AI) is an active research field, and might become a valuable aid for the radiologist to find abnormalities or to make decisions.
 Applying AI observers in in-silico trials is relatively straightforward as the entire image chain is digitized.